LAEVI, a project of CRSp

-- Resource hotline: answers and referrals to your questions about ecovillages and intentional communities.
+- Resource hotline: answers and referrals to your questions about cooperatives, ecovillages, urban sustainability, intentional communities.

-- Monthly electronic events and news notice (get on our mailing list by writing firstname.lastname@example.org)
+- Monthly electronic events and news (get on our mailing list by writing email@example.com)

-- Consulting on how to help make your multi-family building or neighborhood become more sustainable and regenerative.
+- Consulting on how to help make your multi-family building or neighborhood become more cooperative and resilient

 - Public events on a variety of sustainable urban living strategies: socially, economically and ecologically.

-- Sponsorship and/or participation in workshops, trainings, conferences, permaculture events, and faires to expand public awareness about more cooperative and ecologically living.
+- Participation in workshops, trainings, conferences, permaculture events, and fairs to expand public awareness about more cooperative and ecologically sensitive living.

 - Networking and events that strengthen the local eco-neighborhood and intentional community movements.

-- Ecological Community Revolving Loan Fund (ELF) currently focused on continuing development of LAEV.
+- Ecological Community Revolving Loan Fund (ELF) currently focused on continuing development of the LA Ecovillage Community Hub.

 Volunteer and Internship Opportunities with CRSP:

-If you would like to be a volunteer/intern with CRSP’ and its Institute for Urban Ecovillages, please see contact info below.
+If you would like to be a volunteer/intern with CRSP and its Los Angeles Ecovillage Institute, please see contact info below.

 There are opportunities for people interested in the following areas: